 - Movies do something similar through lighting, framing and the subliminal flicker of film itself.

-- 2A tiny movement: then a flicker of movement caught his eyeMore example sentences
+- 2A tiny movement: the flicker of an eyelidMore example sentences

 - He caught a flicker of movement off to his right and vaguely heard the soft sounds of a small stream.

 - She thought she caught a flicker of movement out of the corner of her eye and turned to peer intently that way.

 - She kept low and watched the wagons disappear, but a flicker of movement caught her eye and she turned her head in time to see a red spider logo on the back of a jacket.

 - 2.1A brief feeling or indication of emotion: a flicker of a smile passed across her faceMore example sentences

 - With an emotionless flicker of a smile, Fiera gave Snug a gentle squeeze.